Cave-In-Rock, Illinois

 Cave-In-Rock is a village in Hardin County, Illinois, United States.
 Its principal feature and tourist attraction is nearby Cave-In-Rock, on the banks of the Ohio River.
 In 1816, the earliest known permanent white settlers arrived and started building a town near the cave.
 The town was originally known as Rock and Cave, Illinois, with a post office under this name.
 On October 24, 1849, the town was officially renamed Cave-In-Rock.
 Cave-In-Rock was incorporated as a village in 1901.
 The population was 228 at the 2020 census.

 Beginning in the 1790s, Cave-in-Rock became a refuge stronghold for frontier outlaws, on the run from the law which included river pirates and highwaymen Samuel Mason and James Ford, tavern owner/highwayman Isaiah L. Potts, serial killers/bandits the Harpe brothers, counterfeiters Philip Alston, Peter Alston, John Duff, Eson Bixby, and the Sturdivant Gang, and the post-American Civil War bandit, Logan Belt.

-River pirates were some of the earliest settlers around Cave-in-Rock who preyed on the Ohio River flatboats, keelboats, and rafts, as profitable targets of goods, attacking the crews and pioneers who were easily overwhelmed and killed.